Areas of practice

 Choosing a counsellor is a very personal decision.
-Below please find some information about me and how I work to help you make the choice that is right for you.
+Below please find some information to help you make the choice that is right for you.

 What is my philosophy of counselling and how can I help you?